oc-group/Nolej-AI-for-ILIAS-LMS/README.md

 interactive content creation tools, gamification, and social learning.

 ## :globe_with_meridians: Supported languages
 Help us expand language support!
-If your favorite language isn't here, contribute and make our project truly global.
+If your favorite language isn't here, contribute and make this project truly global.
 Your input is not just welcome – it's essential! :rocket:

 This plugin currently supports the following languages: